eseidel/dart_realtime_game/README.md

 * Replace Flame with canvas.
 * Move to doubles for entity positions.
 * Make rendering layer interpolate from GameState.
+* Prediction logic should only predict on server ticks, not interpolate.
 * Remove all uses of DateTime.now().
 * Move serverTime to ticks.
 * Move clientTime to Duration.